isomerpages/moe-pasirrissec/_subject-combination/Subject Combinations Available/Upper Secondary Normal Academic.md

 \*The coursework assessment allows for:

 *   Candidates’ personal interpretation and response to their chosen themes
-*   Candidates’ engagement in art making and inquiry process;&nbsp;
+*   Candidates’ engagement in art making and inquiry process;
 *   Candidates’ may choose any suitable craft type to present their Final Artwork; and
-*   Candidates’ visual and aesthetic awareness.&nbsp;
+*   Candidates’ visual and aesthetic awareness.

 \# The drawing and painting assessment allows for: